 The period to come after our Axial Age

-Where is all of this leading us?
-Without political, social, religious as well economic introspection, the suffering of future generations will be extreme.
+And if there are no changes, what then?
+The suffering of future generations will be extreme.
 First, those billions of humans who are living on the edge of survival will perish.
 We are already seeing this die off in many parts of the world.
 Then, the pain will move onto the rest of society.

 Solving the Riddle: Why do we think the way we do?
 Why are we what we are?